tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 <Pizza @toppings=["onions", "bacon", "peppers", "jalapenos", "pineapaple"]>
 ```

 Depending on your model, this may or may not matter (maybe people can order a quadruple serving of peppers if they want).
-If you want to guarantee uniqueness, you could add some additional logic to your factory that avoids duplication.
+Be warned that randomness isn't a silver bullet for catching validation errors.
+While adding randomness to your tests can result in invalid cases, it's not always the case that your application will result in a test failure when there is invalid data.

+In our case, we may validate the uniqueness of toppings in another test and want our factory to result in a valid record.
+To do this, we can update how we create the toppings list in our factory.

 ```ruby
 FactoryBot.define do